 5. Teacher-student confidentiality

 Even though we don’t have industry guidelines for teacher-student relationship, there should be an absolute confidentiality between the teacher and the students.
 All good teachers work as ethically as doctors with their patients or lawyers with their clients.
-We are often amongst the first people to find out about pregnancies as well as miscarriages.
+We are often amongst the first people to find out about pregnancies as well as pregnancy loss.
 This type of personal information should be valued and kept confidential.
 Students should trust that their teacher has their best interests at heart.
 It goes without saying that teachers should never try to abuse this trust to pursue their own interests.

 6. Chameleon-like teaching